-There are investment companies that offer owner-financed and rent-to-own homes that are financed in house.
-It is basically an installment loan on a home, with no traditional mortgage needed.
+There are investment companies that offer owner-financed and rent-to-own homes that are financed in-house.
+It is an installment loan on a home, with no traditional mortgage needed.

-These types of properties are typically found in low-come areas where a lot of foreclosed homes can be found for dirt cheap.
+These properties are found in low-come areas where many foreclosed homes can be found for dirt cheap.

-In a recent report from a national law organizing seller-financed homes “toxic transactions” built to fail.
-There are a substantial amount of rent-to-own homes available for less than $100,000.
+In a recent report from a national law organizing seller-financed homes, “toxic transactions” were built to fail.
+There is a substantial amount of rent-to-own homes available for less than $100,000.

-Many of which are in very bad shape and are purchased from the Government for as little as $10,000.
+Many of which are in horrible condition and are purchased from the Government for as little as $10,000.
 These types of transactions are predatory in nature.